-In order to establish a strong foundation for procurement management over the next 4 years, AITSL has developed a Procurement Policy and Procedures in line with best practice to ensure the highest levels of probity and value for money, which has been vetted by an internal audit.
-Through a strong implementation and training program, our Procurement Policy and Procedures are now embedded as business as usual in the company and overseen by a dedicated Senior Procurement Officer.
-Additionally, AITSL has implemented a customised contract management system, which is supported by the in-house Legal team, to enact appropriate controls over procurement and contracting approvals to minimise risks of fraud and delegation breaches.
+To strengthen foundations for procurement management AITSL has refined its Procurement Procedures in line with best practice and user needs, to ensure the highest levels of probity and value for money, including responding to recommendations from an internal audit.

+Regular ongoing procurement training programs based on our Procurement Policy and Procedures continue to drive value for money procurement and probity under the guidance of a dedicated Senior Procurement Officer.

+AITSL continues to use a customised contract management system, which is supported by the in-house Legal team, to enact appropriate controls over procurement and contracting approvals to minimise risks of fraud and delegation breaches.
 Risks are actively monitored and mitigated through the Procurement and Contract Risk Register.